landlab/landlab/docs/source/development/practices/develop_with_git.rst

 should all be correct as shown.
 There may well be conflicts reported on this page.
 If there are, consider
 :ref:`updating your fork from the master fork<updating>` before finalising the request.
-Once you’re ready to go, click the next “Create pull request” green button.
-You’ll be redirected to a discussion page for your request, and it will be visible to all of the admins for the main Landlab fork - one of whom will review your changes and actually make the merge (*please don’t do this yourself!*).
+Once you're ready to go, click the next “Create pull request” green button.
+You'll be redirected to a discussion page for your request, and it will be visible to all of the admins for the main Landlab fork - one of whom will review your changes and actually make the merge (*please don't do this yourself!*).

-If you’re confused by this process, just create the request, and one of us will see it and come to help you.
-You can create comments on your request from the website at any time after you’ve made it.
+If you're confused by this process, just create the request, and one of us will see it and come to help you.
+You can create comments on your request from the website at any time after you've made it.

 Troubleshooting